-Relationships among abundances of juvenile Tanner crabs, spawning adult female crabs, and environmental covariates in the eastern Bering Sea
+Running head: Tanner crab recruitment mechanisms

+Evidence for a stock-recruit relationship in Bering Sea Tanner crab survey data

 Jonathan I. Richar1, Michael A. Litzow1 and Gordon H. Kruse2

+1National Marine Fisheries Service, Alaska Fisheries Science Center, Kodiak Laboratory, 301 Research Court, Kodiak, Alaska 99615, USA.

+2University of Alaska Fairbanks, College of Fisheries and Ocean Sciences, Department of Fisheries, 17101 Point Lena Loop Road, Juneau, Alaska 99801, USA.

+Correspondence to J.I.
+Richar; email: jon.richar@noaa.gov

-We investigated hypotheses concerning the effects of spawning female abundance and a suite of environmental covariates on recruitment of juvenile Tanner crabs, Chionoecetes bairdi, in the eastern Bering Sea (eastern Bering Sea).
+Abstract We investigated hypotheses concerning the effects of spawning female abundance and a suite of environmental covariates on recruitment of juvenile Tanner crabs, Chionoecetes bairdi, in the eastern Bering Sea (EBS).
 Hypotheses about causal relationships were tested using generalized least squares and generalized additive modeling procedures.
 We found robust statistically significant (p < 0.05) negative relationships between juvenile crab recruitment and spawning female crab abundance using a linearized Ricker stock-recruit model.
-Generalized additive modeling suggested an additional negative effect by flathead sole biomass, and a positive relationship with the Pacific Decadal Oscillation.
-Our findings suggest that parental stock size, groundfish predation and long-term environmental conditions may influence year-class strength for the EBS Tanner crab stock.
-Interpretation of stock-recruit results is hampered by possible influences of long-term autocorrelated environmental factors and inherent bias introduced due to very high juvenile recruitment observations that coincide with low reproductive stock sizes.
+Generalized additive modeling suggested an additional negative effect by flathead sole biomass, and a positive relationship with both the Pacific Decadal Oscillation and Arctic Oscillation.
+Our findings suggest that parental stock size, groundfish predation and climatic conditions may influence year-class strength for the EBS Tanner crab stock.

 Key words: Climate, Chionoecetes bairdi, eastern Bering Sea, recruitment, stock-recruit relationship, Tanner crab

-Running head: Tanner crab recruitment mechanisms

-1National Marine Fisheries Service, Alaska Fisheries Science Center, Kodiak Laboratory, 301 Research Court, Kodiak, Alaska 99615, USA.
-Correspondence to J.I.
-Richar; email: jon.richar@noaa.gov

-2University of Alaska Fairbanks, College of Fisheries and Ocean Sciences, Department of Fisheries, 17101 Point Lena Loop Road, Juneau, Alaska 99801, USA.

 Introduction

 The brachyuran Tanner crab, Chionoecetes bairdi, has supported a lucrative commercial fishery in the eastern Bering Sea (EBS) since the 1960s.
 However, this stock has also experienced strong variability in recruitment and adult biomass.
 This has led to a “boom and bust” fishery, with peak landings of 30,209 t in 1977 and 18,189 t in 1990, followed by crashes leading to multiple fishery closures over the intervening decades (Rugolo & Turnock 2011, Stockhausen 2020).
 This variability in stock size and fisheries outcomes underscores the need to better understand the factors regulating productivity in the stock.
-The need for increased understanding of stock productivity has been accentuated given that the EBS has experienced a series of extreme marine heatwaves which have been formally attributed to anthropogenic causes (Laufkötter et al., 2020; Walsh et al., 2018).
-Climate change results in the borealization of Arctic communities, in particular through the introduction of generalist groundfish predators (Frainer et al., 2017; Kortsch et al., 2015), and predation on juvenile snow crab by boreal groundfish has been implicated in the apparent collapse of EBS snow crab (C. opilio; Szuwalski et al. 2020).
-The effects of predation and climate change on EBS crab recruitment are long-standing research topics (e.g., Zheng & Kruse 2006, Thorson et al. 2021), and the ongoing borealization of the underscores the need for better understanding of these effects.
+This need has been accentuated given that the EBS has experienced a series of extreme marine heatwaves which have been formally attributed to anthropogenic causes (Walsh et al. 2018, Laufkötter et al. 2020, Litzow et al. 2024).
+Climate change results in the borealization of Arctic communities, in particular through the introduction of generalist groundfish predators (Kortsch et al. 2015, Frainer et al. 2017), and predation on juvenile snow crab by boreal groundfish has been implicated in the apparent collapse of EBS snow crab (C. opilio; Szuwalski et al. 2020).
+The effects of predation and climate change on EBS crab recruitment are long-standing research topics (e.g., Zheng & Kruse 2006, Thorson et al. 2021), and the ongoing borealization of the EBS underscores the need for better understanding of these effects.